 Many purchasing professionals who have previous business experience or qualifications commence their CIPS studies with Level 4.
-Together with Level 5 and 6 it is the most common route to reach full membership and obtain the designatory letters MCIPS.

 The Level 4 Diploma in Procurement and Supply is made up of eight core mandatory modules.

 Scope and Influence of Procurement and Supply (12 credits)

 In any organisation, a significant proportion of costs are accounted for by the purchases of products and/or services, hence organisations see procurement and supply as a key contributor to their value added strategies.
 Equally, any organisation will also be managing the supply of products and/or services to their customers, be they internal or those from other external organisations, consumers or the general public.
 This module is designed using the CIPS Procurement Cycle as its basis.
 It will provide those who are interested in developing an informed awareness of different perspectives or approaches within the discipline, an overview of the key stages associated with procurement and supply, and will serve as an introduction for those who are expected to address complex well-defined procurement and supply problems that are non-routine in nature.

 The development of a business case and the ability to analyse markets are key if an organisation is to successfully source activity from external suppliers.
 Similarly, the clear definition of specifications for through life contracts is crucial to overall business achievement.
 This module is designed for those who are expected to analyse, interpret and evaluate information on the different types of markets utilised by procurement and supply.
 It explores a variety of elements that underpin the development of business cases and specifications and considers the options that should be explored when procurement and supply personnel are involved in defining requirements.